 Our researchers have also built a strong relationship with the community of Kakisa.
 This small community has become a focal point of several initiatives being driven by community questions about changing climate and conditions.
 Part of Laurier’s involvement in this community has been working with the school to plant gardens and learn more about some of the research being conducted in the community, including the impacts of recent forest fire activity.

 There are plans to run more field courses in the future, in multiple locations in the Northwest Territories.
-The next is planned for February 2018 at Hoarfrost River Homestead on Great Slave Lake, and will involve local high school and Laurier undergraduate students.
+Field courses at Hoarfrost River Homestead on Great Slave Lake involve local high school and Laurier undergraduate students.

 On-the-land camps are important activities that support youth in building skills and strengthen relationships to the land.
 Laurier researchers have taken part in numerous camps, either as guest presenters or by helping to facilitate these camps in partnerships with communities, other researchers and organizations.
 The camps blend together science-related activities, including mapping, fish health, and fire ecology, with traditional knowledge activities taught by elders and other knowledge holders.